Jessie J Confirms the Identity of Her Baby's Father in Loving Tribute

 Jessie J is going public with her relationship.
 The "Price Tag" singer paid loving tribute to her partner, basketball player Chanan Safir Colman, in an Instagram post confirming his identity as the father of her newborn baby boy.

-In the since-expired story, captured in a screenshot via People, Jessie revealed that she met Colman "weeks after" she suffered a miscarriage in 2021.
+In the since-expired Instagram Story, captured in a screenshot via People, Jessie revealed that she met Colman "weeks after" she suffered a miscarriage in 2021.

 "Like a beam of light.
 He lit up my dark days.
 It was a whirlwind kind of love and a miracle that we fell pregnant naturally with not one issue during," she wrote.
 "Grateful doesn't cut it.
 He has given me many of the best gifts of my life.
 He didn't let go of my hand on this day and I wouldn't have been able to go through it without him."